Frequently Asked Questions

 Rights Lessor has the right to use, mortgage, rent, or transfer for a limited time.
 However, the transfer may require the approval of the concerned authority.
 The owner has the right to use, mortgage, rent and transfer.

 Mortgage It is not always easy to get a mortgage.
+Specifically in instances with short tenture leases.
 It can be easily mortgaged.

 Alteration Lessor does not have the right to modify or alter the property according to his wish.
 Alterations must be done within the terms outlined in the lease or with approval.
 The owner can make alterations as desired, except for structural changes, which require the permission of the relevant authority.